talveth/pygrad/docs/source/index.rst

 pygrad documentation
 =========================

-**pygrad** is a lightweight automatic differentiation engine written entirely in Python, relying only on NumPy/Numba/opt_einsum, verified against Pytorch*, and less than 300 KBs in size.
+**pygrad** is a lightweight automatic differentiation engine:

+   * written entirely in Python,
+   * relying only on NumPy, Numba, and opt_einsum,
+   * verified against Pytorch^*,
+   * and less than 300kB in size.

+Pygrad will be useful to you if you are looking to compute gradients and/or perform gradient descent for models with less than 1 million parameters.

 Pygrad's ``Tensor`` object operates like a NumPy array, additionally storing gradients.